 Whether it’s your personal brand or your company website, it represents you, and you want to dazzle the visitors to your site.
-So check these 5 things one last time before you launch your website, and then welcome it into the online world!
+So check these 5 things off your website launch checklist before you launch your website, and then welcome it into the online world!

 1. Spelling, Grammar, Punctuation

 Your content might be amazing, but poor spelling and bad grammar can be highly distracting.
 You don’t want to lose potential customers this way, do you?
 Proofread, always!